-41. See, for example, the discussion of the bad-loan problem in Ueda (2000).
+41 See, for example, the discussion of the bad loan problem in Ueda (1998).
 Hoshi and Kashyap (1999) cite deregulation as an important cause of the banking problems in Japan.
 Kanaya and Woo (2000) present a particularly good overview of Japanese banking problems and policy responses.

-42. Bank owners also have little incentive to set aside loan loss reserves.
+42 Bank owners also have little incentive to set aside loan loss reserves.
 See Walter (1991).

-Society should take steps to protect itself from the costly forbearance that can accompany financial distress in banking.
-Bank supervision and regulation should be strengthened.
-Regulators should have the power to write down loans more aggressively.
-And regulators should enforce minimum capital requirements.
-The deposit insurance fund should be enlarged to reduce the risk of having to ask the legislature for funds to close banks.
-In any case, funds should be appropriated promptly, and used to resolve banks in a way that does not protect parties that have benefited from misallocating bank loans.
-The public should be made to understand the nature and costliness of forbearance.
-Taking corrective action may restrict the supply of bank credit somewhat for a period of time.
-But to do otherwise just delays the necessary corrective action and incurs wasteful forbearance costs.
+43 There now exists a large literature on bank restructuring.
+Federal Deposit Insurance Corporation (1997, 1998) tells the story for the US.
+Alexander et al (1997), Bank for International Settlements (1999), Enoch et al (1997, should be strengthened.
+Regulators should have the power to write down loans more aggressively.44 And regulators should enforce minimum capital requirements.45 The deposit insurance fund should be enlarged to reduce the risk of having to ask the legislature for funds to close banks.
+In any case, funds should be appropriated promptly, and used to resolve banks in a way that does not protect parties that have benefited from misallocating bank loans.46 The public should be made to understand the nature and costliness of forbearance.
+Taking corrective action may restrict the supply of bank credit somewhat for a period of time.47 But to do otherwise just delays the necessary corrective action and incurs wasteful forbearance costs.
 Most importantly, a lingering widespread financial distress in the banking system places a greater burden on monetary policy at a time when the zero bound complicates the central bank's power to lower interest rates.